How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 - Use a term with an established brand: For example, you could use the name of the city where you are located, such as Scranton Bookkeeping.

-- Test it out: Try it out on potential customers to see what they think.
+- Test it out: Try your potential business name out on potential customers to see what they think.
 Compare your name to competitors’ names to see if it stands out enough, but not too much.

 There are four common business structures: sole proprietorship, partnership, limited liability company (LLC), and corporation.
 The structure that you choose will determine your personal liability if the company is ever sued, your tax liability, and your ability to raise capital.